giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

 There are two possible problems:

- * Compile with a more specific version of this command, i.e., `fab PROJNAME compile`
+ * Compile with a more specific version of this command, i.e., `fab PROJNAME compile` (this procedure is outdated)
  * A locale is not installed in the project environment